What to Include in Your Pet's First Aid Kit

 - Antihistamines can be used for a variety of problems, including vaccine reactions, treating the “lethargic” post-vaccine feeling and bee sting reactions.
 Antihistamines are good for solving reaction problems quickly and effectively.
 The minimum you need is Benadryl (diphenhydramine) liquid at 1 mg/lb - it's a high dose that you can repeat in 30 minutes if needed.
 Injectable antihistamines of any type are faster and more effective.
-With the injection, you can be assured that the drug is in the dog, it begins working almost immediately.
-Epinephrine is the drug of choice in life threatening reactions and must be given by a veterinarian.
+With the injection, you can be assured that the drug is in the dog, and it will begin working almost immediately.
+Epinephrine is the drug of choice in life-threatening reactions and must be given by a veterinarian.

 - Doxycycline (5 mg/lb) is also helpful for respiratory problems.

 - If puppies are still nursing, use Amoxicillin/Clavamox until they are over 4 weeks old, as the kidneys and liver are not developed enough to get rid of drugs.

 - Electrolytes in water treat a number of dog needs.
 In litters with diarrhea, the puppies need electrolytes to keep them from dehydrating.
 Puppies probably won’t die from the virus or bacteria, but they can die from the resulting dehydration.
-Electrolytes also have enough sugar to keep from becoming hypoglycemic.
+Electrolytes also have enough sugar to keep puppies from becoming hypoglycemic.
 They are also helpful for "slow to wean" puppies, helping with the stress of weaning.
 Most electrolytes will work, and they’re inexpensive and easy to use.
 Electramine powder or Rebound OES are both good choices.

 - Long-acting Penicillin is helpful for treating minor cuts.
 If adult dogs have minor cuts or punctures from a fight or injury, they usually don’t need a daily antibiotic.
 Injectable penicillin is helpful, lasting from 3-5 days per injection.
 Be sure it is long-acting, as other penicillins have to be given twice a day.
 It’s also helpful to use long-lasting penicillin with Oxytocin after whelping to clean up the bitch and get her back on food.

 - Vetericyn is excellent for cleaning wounds and as topical treatments.
 It can also be used to disinfect umbilical cords on newborns since iodine can be difficult to find.